USwampertor/YCEInnoInstaller/README.md

 ## Brief

-This is an installer "template" to be used for Youcanevent in Inno setup.
+This is an installer created for Youcanevent to work as a "template" to be used as an installer for multiple projects.

-The installer's function is to download a zip file from an amazon bucket and unzip it in the specified folder in the configuration settings of the script

-Inno setup uses Pascal language and Inno setup library.
+The installer checks hardware specs, downloads a zip file that resides in a bucket in amazon, and unzips the file.
+After that, creates a Folder in Program Files called Youcanevent, and later in a subfolder with the project name.
+Finally, it launches the application defined

 ## Dependencies

 * [Inno Download Plugin (IDP)](https://mitrichsoftware.wordpress.com/inno-setup-tools/inno-download-plugin/)
 * [VCL Styles Inno](https://theroadtodelphi.com/2013/12/11/vcl-styles-for-inno-setup/)

-The needed dlls should already be in the same folder where it is needed, but in any case.
+The needed dlls and dependencies should be already in the same folder where it is needed.

 ## Installation

+Just download the project and compile the script.

-Downloading the [Inno script Studio](https://www.kymoto.org/products/inno-script-studio/) is the best way to handle the inno script
+Download the [Inno script Studio](https://www.kymoto.org/products/inno-script-studio/) to have a better way to handle the inno setup.

+## Structure

 ## How to use it